 The peach sauce is optional in this easy, slow cooked masala ribs recipe

 The tangy sauce in this recipe is simple and nice but it’s by no means necessary.
 Personally I like the ribs served with just a little lime juice.
-The smoky flavour of my new CURRY GUY spices goes so well with the pork and lime.

 The most important part of this recipe is the long cooking time.
 The masala ribs must be cooked on a low heat in the oven for four hours until the meat falls off the bone.